J-E-J-S/pyminer/README.md

 pyminer polymerase -kw ['inhibitor', 'rna', 'promoter'] -l 100
 ```
 ### Output:
-A .csv will be created in the current working directory that will list \n
+A .csv will be created in the current working directory storing paper  \n
-papers with: Date, Title, Score, Keywords. \n
+with: Date, Title, Score, Keywords.
+Papers will ranked by their \n
+score which is the sum of keyword appearances in the main text.